tsilva/curriculum-vitae/README.md

 ## Help Agent

-- **TLDR:** Chatbot to assist users with inquiries related to Tynker
+- **TLDR:** Sales assistant chatbot meant to assist users in Tynker related inquiries
 - **Start:** 2023
 - **Client:** Tynker
 - **Role:** Lead Software Engineer
 - **Team:** Just me
 - **Technologies:** React, Python, Flask, MongoDB, OpenAI, Pinecone

 Help Agent is a chatbot designed to assist users with inquiries related to Tynker, leveraging Large Language Models (LLMs) and the Retrieval-Augmented Generation (RAG) architecture.
-This architecture enhances the chatbot's responses with custom data, grounding the information provided and minimizing inaccuracies.

 The development of such a system posed numerous challenges, including content scraping and parsing, data chunking and augmentation, embedding, indexing, querying, post-processing, reranking, model selection, and prompt engineering.
 Extensive experimentation was required to devise a solution that delivered fast, accurate, and reliable answers without compromising on safety or cost-effectiveness.

 A backoffice system was also developed to support the chatbot's operations.
 This system facilitated the initial scraping of websites to gather data, management of these data sources, and periodic updates from each scraped URL.
-It enabled the creation of new user-authored documents with the assistance of Large Language Models (LLMs), including generation and summarization, as well as the uploading of additional documents (e.g., PDFs).
+It enabled the creation of new user-authored documents with the assistance of LLMs, including content generation and summarization, as well as the uploading of additional documents (e.g., PDFs).
 Furthermore, the backoffice provided tools for reviewing chat logs, managing user tickets (e.g., reports of inadequate responses), and testing chatbot updates.

 My role was to elicit requirements from stakeholders, research and experiment different solutions and finally to implement the solution end-to-end, deploy and manage it post-deployment.

 Upon deployment on the Tynker's parent and school pages, the chatbot demonstrated a significant impact on user engagement.
-Metrics collected post-launch showed a high conversion rate among users who interacted with the chatbot, leading to sign-ups and/or purchases.
+Metrics collected post-launch showed a higher conversion rate amongst users who interacted with the chatbot than those who did not, indicating a positive reception and potential for further development.

 - [Gallery](https://photos.app.goo.gl/3Y9DxahzZRpCHYpy6)
 - [Help Agent in Parents page](https://www.tynker.com/parents/) (chat button in bottom right corner)